xSardine/AMQ-Stuff/README.md

 AMQ stuff I make because i'm bored

+- 1SecondAudio:
+Mute your audio after 1 second, is that enough for you to answer ?

 - BetterDms:
 Makes your DMs looks better in exchange of the XP bar and levels